JerryI/Mathematica-ThreeJS-graphics-engine/README.md

 Single page export
 ----------
-If you want to share your figure via e-mail, you will be able export it to autonomous .html page.
-Just pass a figure to a function ``Export2ThreeJS`` located in ``Export2ThreeJS.nb``.
+If you want to share your figure via e-mail for instance, you will be able export it to the autonomous ``.html`` page.
+Just pass a figure to a the function ``Export2ThreeJS`` located in ``Export2ThreeJS.nb``.

 Contributing
 ------------